jw2249a/2017-bayes-audit/2017-code/README.md

 into a batch (box) with sequential ballot ids, the first ballot id of the batch and the size of the batch may be given.

 It indicates the physical location of each ballot (giving a box id and position within box), any "stamp" or other identification imprinted on the ballot, and any additional comments about specific ballots.

 The **``Collection id``** field specifies the collection id for the ballot manifest.
 This should the same for all rows in the file.

 The **``Box id``** field gives the identifier for the box containing the ballot(s) described in that row.
 The box id should be unique within the paper ballot collection.
 If it is omitted, a box id is assumed to be equal to the collection id.
 (Maybe there are no "boxes" for this collection.)
+The box id may be used flexibly---for example, it might encode both a box-id and batch-within-box-id.
+For example, the box id might be ``Box45-Batch2``.

 The **``Position``** field gives the position (starting with 1) of the ballot within the box.
 The auditor may find a particular ballot by counting to the right position